Porsche Mass Air Flow (MAF) Sensor Replacement DIY

 - P1128, P1130

 This list of fault codes could be related to the MAF sensor.
-It doesn’t mean that a bad or dirty Porsche mass airflow sensor only causes these codes.
-Vacuum leaks, bad oxygen sensors, engine misfires, etc may also cause these codes.
+However, a bad or dirty Porsche mass airflow sensor doesn’t cause these codes alone.
+Vacuum leaks, bad oxygen sensors, engine misfires, etc., may also cause these codes.

 We hope you find the Porsche Mass Air Flow (MAF) Sensor Replacement DIY guide helpful.
 Check these troubleshooting and repair guides for more help on your Porsche.